jinskvarghese/rule-engine/README.md

 ## Non-Functional Items
 - Error Handling: The application includes custom error handling for invalid rule strings and malformed data.
 Validation is performed during rule creation to ensure correctness.
 - Performance Considerations: AST ensures that rule evaluation is efficient, even for complex conditions.
 The structure is built to handle dynamic modification without affecting performance.

+## Additional Notes
+- **Performance**: Caching has been implemented to optimize evaluation speed for frequently used rules.
+- **Security**: Basic HTTP authentication is implemented to restrict access to API endpoints.
+- **Extensibility**: The system is designed to support dynamic rule modifications and extensions in the future.